Jack Humphrey (producer)

 Humphrey relocated to Toronto, Ontario in 1967, where he produced the CBC Radio political satire show Inside from the Outside from 1969 to 1975.
 Humphrey, along with his partner Louis Del Grande, wrote and story edited the CBC Television sitcom, King of Kensington, eventually going on to become executive producer of the series, which ran from 1975 to 1980.

 Humphrey wrote the pilot for the sitcom Flappers, and served as executive producer for the series, which ran from 1979 to 1981.
-He also adapted the CBC Radio series Travels with Aunt Jane into a television sitcom created for especially for actress Jane Mallet.
+He also adapted the CBC Radio series Travels with Aunt Jane into a television sitcom created for especially for actress Jane Mallett.
 He helped launch the series Seeing Things, which ran from 1981 to 1987 and starred Louis Del Grande, and developed and executive produced the sitcom Hangin' In, which ran from 1981 to 1986.
+He also wrote for and executive produced episodes of Silver Spoons and worked as a story consultant for The Facts of Life.

-Humphrey also wrote for and executive produced episodes of Silver Spoons and worked as a story consultant for The Facts of Life.
+Personal life

 Humphrey and his wife Sidney had five children, all of whom chose careers in entertainment.
-His son Mark Humphrey is an actor, and sons John, Paul and Andy are professional musicians.
-His daughter Lesley is a former Ford model who works as a stage manager.
+Their son, Mark, is an actor, and sons John, Paul, and Andy are professional musicians.
+Their daughter Lesley is a former Ford model who works as a stage manager.

-He died of cancer in April 1987 at age 54.
+Jack Humphrey died of cancer in 1987, aged 54, in Toronto.